HappyGnome/DCS_Webhooker/Readme.md

 # INTRODUCTION

-The aim of DCS_Webhooker is to allow DCS (servers) to post messages to Discord (or other similar API with an HTTPS webhook) from the mission environment.
+The aim of Webhooker is to allow DCS (servers) to post messages to Discord (or other similar API with an HTTPS webhook) from the mission environment.

 # INSTALLATION